faaarce/Cyclouse/README.md

 ## License

-This project is licensed under the WTFPL License - see the [WTFPL](https://en.wikipedia.org/wiki/WTFPL) file for details.
+- This project is currently unlicensed.
+All rights reserved.